Web design is like a Maths class.

 Lately, in our office, all you can hear is “Parallax this, parallax that.”
 In other words, we apply it a lot.
 So do most of the web designers today as it breaks the expectation of the user and creates the feeling of being accompanied during his journey.

-One of my favorite examples for great parallax usage lately has been Android’s 8.0 Oreo page.
+One of my favorite examples of great parallax usage lately has been Android’s 8.0 Oreo page.
 Such a simple and yet effective touch can step your game up in the blink of an eye.

 3. Go bold or go home.